 “By listening to parents’ concerns and offering culturally appropriate education, information and ongoing advocacy and support, I believe we can overcome barriers and open the door to quality services for children and families in our community,” Meeks said.

-The Family Navigator Program also provides Pathways care coordination services.
-Debbie Cox, R.N., and Kristin Kerwin, B.S.S., R.N., work with high-risk, Medicaid eligible pregnant women.
+The Family Navigator Program also provides care coordination services through their Pathways To A Healthy Pregnancy program.
+Stacy Lee, R.N., and Kristin Kerwin, B.S.S., R.N., work with Medicaid-eligible pregnant women who are at high risk for poor birth outcomes.
 These two dedicated nurses work to meet the needs of these women with the goal of having a healthy, full-term baby.
-In addition to the Pregnancy Pathways, Kristin Kerwin also has a certificate in diabetes education from Ohio University and provides the Diabetes Family Navigator Program.
-If you know someone who would benefit from Pathways services, please contact IPAC at (740) 597-3056 or fax a Referral_Form.doc to (740) 597-9064.
+In addition to the Pregnancy Pathways, Kristin Kerwin also has a diabetes certificate from Ohio University and oversees the Diabetes Community Partners peer mentoring program.

 The Family Navigator Program is one of seven programs in Heritage College’s Community Health Programs.
 Learn more here.

 068 Grosvenor Hall